 - Bull market – when share prices rise, similar to the upwards thrust of a bull’s horns.

-Thanks for taking the time to read about shares, dividends, the ASX, DRP, index funds, ETFs, LICs, MER and what the experts recommend, as well as the F.I.R.E. strategy.
+Thanks for taking the time to read about shares, dividends, the ASX, DRP, index funds, ETFs, LICs and MER.

 I know I immensely enjoyed learning about the share market and I hope you have too.